 ESR 02, Leonardo Geronzi: Calibration of the mechanical boundary conditions of a thoracic aorta model including the heart motion effect.
 In this study, an accurate patient-specific computational model of the thoracic aorta is presented and a new procedure for optimising the visco-elastic structural supports reproducing the interaction of the aorta with the spine and the soft tissue is proposed.
 The model allows for the inclusion of the heart motion applied at the level of the annulus and is validated by using the available MRI sequences of the vessel.
 Read More

-Here is a chat with Dr. Marco Evangelos Biancolini, Associate Professor and member of the Scientific board of the Doctorate School at the University of Rome “Tor Vergata”.
+Here is a chat with Prof. Marco Evangelos Biancolini, Associate Professor and member of the Scientific board of the Doctorate School at the University of Rome “Tor Vergata”.
 He is the Principal Investigator of the MeDiTATe project and the academic supervisor for Early Stage Researchers 1, 9 and 12.

 Professor Biancolini, the MeDiTATe project is now in its 2nd year.
 What are your thoughts at this stage of the project?